Why do my headphones sound muffled? How to fix?

+If you make music, cleaning your musical instruments like your guitar’s fretboard is as important as cleaning your headphones regularly.
 A major part of preventing static and mildew buildup in your headphones and/or audio devices is cleaning these products regularly.

 Try carefully cleaning out the auxiliary ports of your audio devices on a monthly basis.
 If you are using earbuds, see if the ear tips are detachable so they can be cleaned regularly or even replaced with more durable silicone tips.
 These habits can increase the overall lifespan of your headphones and decrease the likelihood of static being an issue.